-One cute thing you may see from some pit bulls is when their ears stand up when they get excited.
+One cute thing you may see from some pit bull breeds is when their ears stand up when they get excited.

 Some pits have floppier ears than others, but most of them will perk up when they hear their name, smell some delicious bacon, or spot a squirrel across the field.

 You’re probably wondering:

 Do pit bulls have natural floppy or pointy ears?

 Why do some pit bulls’ ears stand up in such a way?